Arizona

 Examples of Facilities Subject to Waste Reporting

-Below is a list of common facilities in AZ and the wastes they generate that would likely require the submission of a RCRA biennial waste report:
+Below is a list of common facilities in Arizona and the wastes they generate that would likely require the submission of a RCRA biennial waste report:

 • Mining operations: Chromium waste from metal extraction, corrosive tailing waste, wastewater treatment sludge, mercury-containing waste from ore processing